 - All species of rhinos are herbivores and eat only plant matter.

-- All the rhino species eat different types of vegetations that depend on their habitat and the shape of their mouth.
+- All the rhino species eat different types of vegetation that depend on their habitat and the shape of their mouth.

-- Black, Sumtran, and Javan rhinos have pointed mouths with a prehensile upper lips and are browsing species.
+- Black, Sumatran, and Javan rhinos have pointed mouths with a prehensile upper lip and are browsing species.
 They eat leafy plants, shoots, branches, thorny bushes, and fruits.

 - Salt licks are an important part of rhino nutrition.
 They drink salty water from small hot springs or seepages.
-However, not all rhinos are observed of salt licking and most of them fulfil their requirement by eating mineral rich plants.
+However, not all rhinos are observed salt licking and most of them fulfill their requirement by eating mineral-rich plants.

 How much Rhinos eat per day

-- Rhinos eat an estimated amount of 50 to 54 kg food per day.
+- Rhinos eat an estimated amount of 50 to 54 kg of food per day.